White Girl (2016 film): Plot

 Approaching her boss, Kelly, Leah sells a third of the kilo.
 Katie and Blue's friends help move the rest, while Blue believes George is representing him pro bono.
 As her debts pile up, Lloyd finds her, pressuring her for the rest of the money, so she asks Kelly for a $17,000 loan.
 He instead helps her throw a rave with a cover charge.
 The party is a success, but Leah takes too many drugs and wakes up alone with no money.

 Leah promises George she will get the rest of the money, but he tells her to forget it.
 He takes her to dinner, explaining that the legal system is unequal and white men who commit violent crimes are more likely to get off for their crimes than non-violent PoC offenders like Blue.
 The two end up going to Leah's where she passes out, intoxicated.
 George uses the opportunity to rape her.

 Afterwards, Leah becomes silent and withdrawn, staying in bed.
 She is surprised one day by Blue who arrives in her apartment and crawls into bed with her.
 He reveals that the lawyer managed to free him and credits Leah with saving his life.
 Getting on one knee he proposes to her, to which she does not give a clear answer.
-(However, the next scene they are happily kissing each other.)
+(However, in the next scene they are happily kissing each other.)

 Walking down the street together, Leah and Blue are surprised when Lloyd attacks them both, wanting his money.
 Blue first hits him over the head with a broken bottle then beats him to death with a wrench.
 As Leah looks on, Blue silently realizes she caused the attack by not returning the coke.

 Blue is arrested, watching Leah coldly as he is driven away.
 Leah is last seen in a classroom, just before the credits.